7 min read

 'Whether someone's eyebrow twitches, or their eyes shift, or they break into a cold sweat, or they lick their lips with their tongue.
 Even when they try to hide it, that person is telling you a great deal of information.
 As much as words say, perhaps even more.'

 As she'd said when they were young, he and his sister were both extremely sensitive.
 Their ability to assess problems and situations was exceptional.
-Count Redvielle himself was famous not only for his swordsmanship but also for his outstanding animal instincts.
+Count Redwheel himself was famous not only for his swordsmanship but also for his outstanding animal instincts.
 Strange tales followed him: 'Something felt wrong about retreating' and 'there was a foreign trap waiting' or 'There was someone who rubbed me the wrong way for some reason, so I just beat him up and dragged him in, turned out to be a foreign spy.'
 He was the owner of peculiar heroic tales.

-As Rosaline had said, perhaps this strangely developed sense was a trait of House Redvielle.
+As Rosaline had said, perhaps this strangely developed sense was a trait of House Redwheel.
 Kallix admitted it.
 The faint sense of wrongness he'd continuously felt from the sister before his eyes.
 It was separate from the simple problem of her having lost memories or her behavioral patterns being different from before.

 Kallix's sharp gaze captured Rosaline.
 She was licking the sauce from the corner of her mouth with a quick flick.